The real story

 Timing currency movements is extremely difficult, even for professional investors.
 Plus, currency tends to be a relatively small component of returns over time, especially compared to earnings growth and price-to-earnings ratio expansion.

 For each of the past 30 years, the best-performing stock markets have been located outside the United States.
 That means investors who were focused solely on US stocks missed out on attractive opportunities for growth and diversification.
 So consider increasing your allocation to international stocks.
 It could make a world of difference in your portfolio.

 Get industry-leading in-depth investment analysis.

 Get investing ideas to match your goals.

 A mix of investments can make a big difference in returns.

 Sharpe ratio compares portfolio returns above the risk-free rate relative to overall portfolio volatility.
+The Sharpe ratio is a standardized measure of return per unit of risk.
 A higher Sharpe ratio implies better risk-adjusted returns.
 Standard deviation is a statistical measure of market volatility, measuring how widely prices are dispersed from the average price.
 A low standard deviation indicates that the data points tend to be very close to the average, and a high standard deviation indicates the data points are spread over a larger range of values.
 A higher standard deviation represents greater relative risk.